 But we do have cases where people speak 'different languages' while using the same name.
-So consider Ludwig Anders who believes that 'Gustav Lauben' refers to his colleague living in a different city (andere is 'other' in German).
+So consider Ludwig Anders who believes that 'Gustav Lauben' refers to his colleague living in a different city.
 Thus when Ludwig Anders hears the utterance (4-2) he completely misunderstands the speaker Leo Peter.
 Unlike Lingens, however, he forms a thought-namely, the thought that his colleague is wounded.
 Consider: